 Superintendent: Octavous Crosby

-Octavous has been with Barton Malow for 20 years, starting his career as a Carpenter Journeyman before transitioning into a role as Construction Superintendent.
-He’s currently working on the Marygrove Liberal Arts Building project in Detroit, Michigan.
+Octavous has been with Barton Malow for over 20 years, starting his career as a Carpenter Journeyman before transitioning into a role as Construction Superintendent.